Marin Art Directory

 See also her books and art prints:

-a painter and textile designer, using luxurious base fabrics and leather, traditional dye techniques, and hand-painted motifs
+Mara Snipes is a painter and textile designer, using luxurious base fabrics and leather, traditional dye techniques, and hand-painted motifs.

 Patricia Briceno, the textile artist of Beesybee Fibers, an Etsy shop, makes hand-dyed wool roving, hand dyed yarns, luxury blend fibers, and batts and locks.